 Here's the good news: as you gain experience and get more jobs, you'll have more and more photos to use.
 You'll actually have your pick of photos, and you'll have so many fantastic images that you'll be forced to leave some out.
 Putting together a fantastic portfolio is difficult when you start out, but it gets much, much easier as you go along.

-Hang in there, keep working, and before long you will have an amazing portfolio!
+Hang in there, keep working, and before long you will have a portfolio that reflects your skills!